- Healthy Knee Anatomy

 • How soon will I be able to drive?

-• How soon until I can get back to my normal activities like sex or going back to work?
+• How soon until I can get back to my normal activities like going back to work?

 • How soon until I can get back to more strenuous activities like sports or exercise?